nimahassanpour/Schrodinger-Differential-Equation-Solver/README.md

 # Schrodinger-Differential-Equation-Solver
+Carl M. Bender a , C. Ford b ,  Nima Hassanpour a , and B. Xia

 Simple and accurate numerical technique for finding eigenvalues, node structure, and expectation values of PT-symmetric potentials is devised.
 The approach involves